scality/Zenko/docs/docsource/reference/apis/cloudserver/backbeat/metrics/get_completions.rst

 This route returns the replication completions in number of operations and number of total bytes transferred for the specified extension type and location.
-Completions are only collected up to an EXPIRY time, set to **15 minutes** by default
+Completions are only collected up to an EXPIRY time, set to 15 minutes by default.

 Request
 -------